-Welcome to the first lesson in the Book Formatting Basics module.
+Welcome to the first lesson in the Book Production Basics module.
 Read or listen.

 The key to creating your book is formatting.